pkalivas/radiate/docs/source/objectives.md

 > **Purpose**: Find the maximum value of the fitness function

+This is the default option for the `GeneticEngine`, so you don't really need to explicitly set this, but the functionality is provided for clarity and explicitness.
 The `maximizing()` method configures the genetic algorithm to find the maximum value of your fitness function.
 This is commonly used for profit optimization, performance metrics, and any scenario where you want to increase a metric.

 === ":fontawesome-brands-python: Python"

     ```python
     import radiate as rd

+    codec = rd.FloatCodec.vector(10, (0.0, 1.0))  # Example codec

     engine = rd.GeneticEngine(
-        # ... codec and other parameters ...
+        codec=codec,
         fitness_func=lambda x: -sum(x),  # Negative sum to maximize
         objectives="max"
         # ... other parameters ...